chrplr/AIP2015/00_Installation/install.md

 If you are using a debian-based Linux such as Ubuntu, most of the installations will be made with apt, it is way safer to try the installation at your home if you have a decent internet connection than Wednesday at the ENS.

-23:30
-The instruction to install python on Windows are completed
+00:15
-Mac installation instruction for python soon
+Mac installation instruction for the Acaconda python distribution and its configuration and tests

 First, read the installation instruction for your operating system: